cloverhearts/cogen/README.md

 Cogen is Javascript/Typescript project code generator.

-You can make javascript/typescript app or module using cogen with easy to make popular architecture.
+You can make a javascript/typescript app or module using cogen with easy to make popular architecture.

 ## How to use